YahnisElsts/wp-update-server/README.md

 );
 ```

 The library will check for updates twice per day by default.
 Alternatively, you can trigger an immediate check by going to the "Plugins" page and clicking th "Check for updates" link below your plugin's description.
 If the update checker discovers that a new version is available, it will display an update notification in the WordPress Dashboard and your users will be able to install it by clicking the "upgrade now" link.
-In other words, it works just like with plugins hosted on WordPress.org from the users' perspective.
+It works just like with plugins hosted on WordPress.org from the users' perspective.

 See the [update checker docs](http://w-shadow.com/blog/2010/09/02/automatic-updates-for-any-plugin/) for more detailed instructions and and examples.

 When you're ready to release an update, just zip the plugin directory as described above and put it in the `/packages` subdirectory on the server, overwriting the previous version.

-**Tip:** Create a readme.txt file for your plugin.
-If you have one, the update server will use it to generate the plugin information panel that your users see when they click the "View version x.y.z details" link in an update notification.
+**Tip:** Create a `readme.txt` file for your plugin.
+If you have one, the update server will use it to generate the plugin information panel that users see when they click the "View version x.y.z details" link in an update notification.
 The readme must conform to [the WordPress.org readme standard](http://wordpress.org/extend/plugins/about/readme.txt).

 ### Integrating with Themes